Oak Flat: a tract in Arizona sacred to some Native Americans but proposed as a giant copper mine

 In the Oak Flat case, he said the law appears to favor the Native American community since “courts have deferred to the local religious entity to determine when land becomes sacred.”
 The only exception, he said, would be fraud, when someone is attempting to use religion to serve an ulterior motive.

-Oak Flat has spiritual significance to many Native people and there are spots “where even a casual observer can experience a sense of the divine,” said John R. Welch, professor of archeology at Simon Fraser University in British Columbia who has worked extensively with Apache tribes.
+Oak Flat has spiritual significance to many Native peoples and there are spots “where even a casual observer can experience a sense of the divine,” said John R. Welch, professor of archaeology at Simon Fraser University in British Columbia who has worked extensively with Apache tribes.
 Evidence of its sacredness can be found in petroglyphs or rock paintings and Apache burial grounds.

-“These places of transcendent holiness are not specifically attached to any one culture or territory,” he said.
-“They are recognized as being so important that no one should own them or restrict access to them.”

-Stephanie Barclay, professor of law and director of the Religious Liberty Initiative at the University of Notre Dame, depicted the attitude of government officials toward Native sacred sites as shockingly callous.

 On a recent morning, Nosie sat on a lawn chair watching young Stronghold men stoke a fire to heat the rocks that would be used later in a sweat lodge ceremony at Oak Flat.
 For Apache men, sitting through the ceremony’s four rounds of sweating is like returning to the mother’s womb and a reminder of women’s significance, he said.

-Kooper Curley, who is Diné from Chichiltah on the Navajo Nation, planned to partake in the ritual, and called Oak Flat a “place of healing.”
+Kooper Curley, who is Diné and from Chichiltah, New Mexico, planned to partake in the ritual, and called Oak Flat a “place of healing.”
 After falling into a life of drugs, gangs and violence, Kurley said re-connecting with his spiritual roots saved him.

 These sacred sites have existed since the beginning of time to facilitate healing and renewal, which diminished as Native people were sent to reservations, Nosie said.
 He recalled that his mother would bring him and his siblings to Oak Flat when they were little.
-His mother and in many ways, he, grew up in an era where they were afraid to leave the reservation or to set foot on Oak Flat, even though it was public land and they had a right to be there, Nosie said.
+Both he and his mother grew up in an era where they were afraid to leave the reservation and set foot on Oak Flat, even though it was public land and they had a right to be there, Nosie said.

 “She’d park here and ask us to take a little air out of the tires so she could pretend like she had a flat tire, just in case someone stopped her,” he said.
 “We’d run out, say our prayers and grab what we can and come back.
 Then, we’d pump up the tires and leave.”